TrigYei/hello-world/README.md

 # hello-world
-this repository is for practising the Github workflow
+<p>This repository is for practising the Github workflow.<br>
+I'm learning how to use github to do version control.</p>